codepath/android_guides/Drawables.md

 #### Gradient Colored Shapes

-Shapes also support [gradients backgrounds](http://developer.android.com/guide/topics/resources/drawable-resource.html#gradient-element) as well supporting properties such as `startColor`, `centerColor`, `endColor`, `angle`.
+Shapes also support [gradients backgrounds](http://developer.android.com/guide/topics/resources/drawable-resource.html#gradient-element) as well as supporting properties such as `startColor`, `centerColor`, `endColor`, `angle`.
 Different gradients such as radial, linear or sweep can be selected using the `type` property.

 Here's an example of a simple linear gradient shape specified in `res/layout/drawable/gradient_shape.xml`: